The Ledger Intelligence System

 What to Watch Next

-Natural diamond availability in VS+ qualities and rough price discipline.
+Natural diamond availability in VS+ qualities and rough price discipline during ongoing supply-structure reset.

-Lab-grown pricing pressure and its effect on natural premium positioning.
+Lab-grown pricing pressure and its effect on commercial natural positioning — not premium heirloom-grade work.

 How the Index Is Calculated